windwingwalker/blog/README.md

 | File (.env.production) | Production | No | Default values of ENV var, excluding secrets |
 | Hosting platform (Vercel) | Production | N/A | Stores the secrets, currently only AWS credentials. |

-It is worth to mention that the values of ENV var "NODE_ENV", defined in scripts session of package.json, determine which enviroment the apllication is using.
+It is worth to mention that the values of ENV var `NODE_ENV", defined in scripts session of package.json, determine which enviroment the apllication is using.
 Its value can only be "production", "development" or "test".

-Also, the AWS credentials ENV var key should be "REACT_APP_AWS_ACCESS_KEY_ID" instead of "AWS_ACCESS_KEY_ID", "REACT_APP_AWS_SECRET_ACCESS_KEY" instead of "AWS_SECRET_ACCESS_KEY".
+Also, the AWS credentials ENV var key should be `REACT_APP_AWS_ACCESS_KEY_ID` instead of `AWS_ACCESS_KEY_ID`, `REACT_APP_AWS_SECRET_ACCESS_KEY` instead of `AWS_SECRET_ACCESS_KEY`.
 The reason is the unresolved bugs of Vercel platform's ENV var function.
-You can check out this <a href="https://github.com/orgs/vercel/discussions/1338#discussioncomment-4692590">issue</a> for details.
+You can check out [this issue](https://github.com/orgs/vercel/discussions/1338#discussioncomment-4692590) for details.

+## Folder Structure

+- `pages/`: Standard folder from Next.js.
+Each file represent a page that having unique URL.
+- `public/`: For storing images
+- `shared/`: For handling states, constants, or some global configs
+- `styles/`: For storing `.css`
+- `models/`: For storing object / model
+- `functions/`: For storing function / calculation / logic that are **not UI related**.
+Each function should be able to perform unit test.
+- `components/`: For storing UI components, no calculation involved.
+- `data/`: For storing some public data / wordings that is seldomly changed.